jandro-es/DevBoxAnsible/README.md

 Donwload it from <http://www.vagrantup.com/> and follow the instructions.

 ######Virtual box
-Download from <https://www.virtualbox.org/> the one that suits you system
+Download from <https://www.virtualbox.org/> the one that suits your system

 ######Vagrant guests additions plugin